JuliaDataScience/JuliaDataScience/contents/stats_vis.md

 ```

 The default IQR range for the whiskers in `Makie.jl` is 1.5.
-However, sometimes we see the whiskers either with a different IQR range or with a small vertical bar to better visualize the whiskers tips.
+However, sometimes we see the whiskers either with a different IQR range or with a small vertical bar to better visualize the whiskers' tips.
 We can control both of those with the `range` (default `1.5`) and `whiskerwidth` (default `0.0`) arguments:

 ```jl